 Depending on the terms in that thick packet of homeowners insurance coverage information – the fine print that many people skim or ignore – a homeowners policy might actually pay out the following:

-- Some might pay, instead, what it actually costs to repair or rebuild all or part of your home using “like-kind and quality”.
+- What it actually costs.
+Some policies will cover repairs or will rebuild all or part of your home using “like-kind and quality”.
 So, in this case, it might be $350,000, according to the estimates you’ve collected.

-- Some might pay somewhere in between – a percentage more than the $300,000 in your policy but not as much as needed to cover today’s actual costs of rebuilding or repairing your home.
+- Something in between.
+Some policies will pay a percentage more than the $300,000 in your policy but not as much as needed to cover today’s actual costs of rebuilding or repairing your home.
 So, for example, you might receive $325,000 but not the $500,000 you need for quality completion of your home’s repair or reconstruction.